Asymmetric thin-shell wormholes in the Kalb-Ramond background: Observational characteristics and extra photon rings

-with $r_m\left(b_1\right)$ represents the transfer function, and $b_1$ denotes the impact parameter.
+With $r_m\left(b_1\right)$ represents the transfer function, and $b_1$ denotes the impact parameter.
 The radial coordinate of the intersection point between the thin accretion disk and the photon trajectory is determined by the transfer function $r_m\left(b_1\right)$.
 When $m=1$, $m=2$, and $m=3$, they correspond to the direct emission, lensing ring, and photon ring of the thin accretion disk, respectively.
-The relationship between the transfer function and the impact parameter is illustrated in Fig.~\ref{A7}~ and Fig.~\ref{A8}~, where we have considered the effects of varying charge and Lorentz -violating parameters.
+The relationship between the transfer function and the impact parameter is illustrated in Figs.~\ref{A7}~ and~\ref{A8}~, where we have considered the effects of varying charge and Lorentz -violation parameters.

-Fig.~\ref{A7}~ and Fig.~\ref{A8}~ show the relationship between the transfer function and the impact parameter $b_1$ under the influence of the charge $Q$ and the Lorentz-violating parameter $l$.
+Figs.~\ref{A7}~ and ~\ref{A8}~ show the relationship between the transfer function and the impact parameter $b_1$ under the influence of the charge $Q$ and the Lorentz-violation parameter $l$.
 The selected values for $Q$ are $0.1$, $0.3$, and $0.5$, while for $l$ they are $0.01$, $0.05$, and $0.1$.
-From Fig.~\ref{A7}~ and Fig.~\ref{A8}~, it can be observed that the first transfer function ($m=1$), represented by the black solid line, corresponds to the direct image of the accretion disk.
+From Figs.~\ref{A7}~ and ~\ref{A8}~, it can be observed that the first transfer function ($m=1$), represented by the black solid line, corresponds to the direct image of the accretion disk.
 Due to its relatively small slope-where $\mathrm{d} r (b_1) / \mathrm{d} b_1$ is defined as the demagnification factor, the small demagnification leads to the observed intensity being dominated by the direct image.
 The second transfer function ($m=2$), shown as the blue solid line, exhibits a larger demagnification factor, forming a demagnified lensing ring from the back side of the thin accretion disk and contributing only marginally to the observed intensity.
 The third transfer function ($m=3$), represented by the red solid line, displays the largest demagnification factor, producing a significantly demagnified photon ring from the front side of the thin accretion disk.